 Visiting Assistant Professor

-Tracy Hester is a visiting assistant professor at the University of Houston Law Center, and he currently is the Director of UHLC's Environment, Energy and Natural Resource Center.
+Tracy Hester is a visiting assistant professor at the University of Houston Law Center, and he directed UHLC's Environment, Energy and Natural Resources Center from 2010-2013.
 Professor Hester joined the faculty after serving as a partner at Bracewell & Giuliani and leading its Houston office's environmental group for over 15 years.
 Professor Hester focuses his research on legal issues raised by environmental compliance policies and enforcement.
 He has worked extensively on climate change compliance and liability as well as the innovative application of environmental laws to emerging technologies such as nanotechnology and renewable energy.

 Professor Hester is currently a member of the governing Council for the American Bar Association's Section on Environment, Energy and Resources, and has served in several other ABA leadership roles (most recently as Chair of the Environmental Enforcement and Crimes Committee).
 He is also vice-chair of the Greater Houston Partnership's Environmental Policy Advisory Committee.
 He was elected as a member of the American Law Institute in 2004.